State Fact Sheet

 - Performance measures and targets.
 With a focus on outcomes and results, determine the reliability of reported data.

-The technical team began implementing the criminal justice component of the Results First model in January 2013 and began work on the education and juvenile justice components in July 2013.
+The technical team began implementing the criminal justice component of the Results First model in January 2013 and started work on the education and juvenile justice elements in July 2013.
+In July 2014, the team completed the initial implementation of the adult criminal justice component and released a detailed report that included a full inventory of programs provided by the Department of Corrections and a cost-benefit analysis of those programs identified as evidence-based.